Kae Tempest's Running Upon The Wires to be published in September 2018

-We're excited to share the news that we will publish Mercury Music and Brit Award nominated Kate Tempest's third poetry collection in September 2018.
+We're excited to share the news that we will publish Mercury Music and Brit Award-nominated Kae Tempest's third poetry collection in September 2018.

-We're excited to share the news that Picador Poetry will publish Ted Hughes Award winner Kate Tempest's third poetry collection, Running Upon The Wires, on 20th September 2018.
+We're excited to share the news that Picador Poetry will publish Ted Hughes Award winner Kae Tempest's third poetry collection, Running Upon The Wires, on 20th September 2018.

-Running Upon The Wires is, in a sense, a departure from her previous work, and unashamedly personal and intimate in its address – but will also confirm Tempest's role as one of our most important poetic truth-tellers: it will be no surprise to readers to discover that she's no less a direct and unflinching observer of matters of the heart than she is of social and political change.
+Running Upon The Wires is, in a sense, a departure from their previous work, and unashamedly personal and intimate in its address – but will also confirm Tempest's role as one of our most important poetic truth-tellers: it will be no surprise to readers to discover that they're no less a direct and unflinching observer of matters of the heart than they are of social and political change.
 Running Upon The Wires is a heart-breaking, moving and joyous book about love, in its endings and beginnings, joy and despair, confusion and clarity.

-Kate Tempest was born in London in 1985.
-Her work includes the plays Wasted, Glasshouse and Hopelessly Devoted; the poetry collections Everything Speaks in its Own Way and Hold Your Own; the albums Everybody Down, Balance and Let Them Eat Chaos; the long poems Brand New Ancients and Let Them Eat Chaos; and her debut novel, The Bricks that Built the Houses.
+Kae Tempest was born in London in 1985.
+Their work includes the plays Wasted, Glasshouse and Hopelessly Devoted; the poetry collections Everything Speaks in its Own Way and Hold Your Own; the albums Everybody Down, Balance and Let Them Eat Chaos; the long poems Brand New Ancients and Let Them Eat Chaos; and their debut novel, The Bricks that Built the Houses.

-She was nominated for the Mercury Music Prize for both Everybody Down and Let Them Eat Chaos and received the Ted Hughes Award and a Herald Angel Award for Brand New Ancients.
-Kate was also named a Next Generation poet in 2014.
-In 2018 she was nominated for a Brit Award for Best British Female Solo Artist.
+they were nominated for the Mercury Music Prize for both Everybody Down and Let Them Eat Chaos and received the Ted Hughes Award and a Herald Angel Award for Brand New Ancients.
+Kae was also named a Next Generation poet in 2014.
+In 2018 they were nominated for a Brit Award for Best British Female Solo Artist.